 Finding the Place

 We’re located right on Route 74 (Carlisle Rd) in Dover, just ½ mile north of the Dover Square.
 Coming from Route 30, follow Route 74 north for about 5 miles.
 We are on the left, on the corner of Harmony Grove Rd.

 We meet at 9:30 am for Sunday School and 10:30 am for our worship services.
 Wednesdays are “Family Night” and begin at 6:30 pm.
 A light meal is served each week around 5:30 pm before the Wednesday evening service.

 We have classes for all ages of Sunday School and Wednesday Family Night.
 Children 5 and over are welcome to join our R.O.C.K Kids Ministries at 10:30AM so they can participate in Kids worship and Kids church.
 We also have several nurseries, according to your child’s age.

 We start the service with a few worship songs.
 We worship to a mix of contemporary worship songs and contemporary style hymns.

 We receive an offering during the service.
 It’s just another way to worship . . . really!
 Do not be afraid of the offering plates, we are just glad you came out to worship with us.
 No pressures, give if you can, don’t if you’re not so inclined.
 We’re seriously just happy to have you with us.

-Pastor Jeff Bender usually preaches on Sundays.
-He’s our lead Pastor.
-He always uses the Bible as his source for the message and we believe the Bible is relevant to our lives today.
+Pastor Jeff Bender, our lead pastor, usually preaches on Sundays.
+Occasionally, Keith Miller, our commissioned pastor, or others will preach.
+They always uses the Bible as the source for the message and we believe the Bible is relevant to our lives today.